citlaliac/iMsgDiceSim/README.md

 # iMsgDiceSim
-dice simulator and random number generator for imessage
+idea: dice simulator and random number generator for imessage